IRS Form 9465 Installment Agreement Request Instructions

 At the very top of the form, you need to note which tax return you filed (for instance, 1040) and the year in question.
 You also need to provide basic details about yourself such as your Social Security Number, address, business name (if applicable), the name of your financial institution, and your employer’s name.

 Then, you need to fill out how much you owe, how much you are paying right now, and how much you can afford to pay per month.
-If you aren’t sure how much you can afford, you can divide the total due by 72.
-That’s the monthly payment if you take six years to pay off your debt.
+The number of months you have to pay is influenced by how much you owe in some cases and in other cases by how much time is left on the statute of collections.
 The form also requires you to choose a payment date between the 1st and 28th of every month.

 At the bottom of part one of Form 9465, you can set up automatic payments.
 To do that, you need your bank routing and account numbers.
 Alternatively, you can agree to let the IRS take the payments directly from your paycheck.
 For this option, you have to complete Form 2159 (Payroll Deduction Agreement).

-If you owe more than $25,000 to the IRS and you don’t want to make automatic payments, you have to file form 433-F. In these cases, the information on that form gives the IRS reassurance that you can afford to make your repayments.
-If you owe over $50,000, you have to include 433-F whether you set up automatic payments or not.
+If you owe more than $50,000 to the IRS and you don’t want to make automatic payments, you have to file form 433-F. In these cases, the information on that form gives the IRS reassurance that you can afford to make your repayments.

 Part Two of Form 9465